Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 - **H1 (Platform-Genre):** Specific platform-genre combinations (e.g., Shooter on Xbox, RPG on PlayStation) will show significantly higher median sales than the average, reflecting platform demographics and genre-audience alignment.
 - **H2 (Regional):** Regional markets exhibit distinct genre preferences shaped by cultural factors.
 Japan will show elevated RPG and Visual Novel sales; North America will favor Shooter and Sports genres.
-- **H3 (Brand):** Publisher and developer brand identity has a measurable impact on sales, operating through two channels: (a) scale — the number of games released, reflecting distribution reach and market power — and (b) prestige — the per-title sales premium associated with the brand name, independent of genre and platform.
+- **H3 (Brand):** Publisher and developer brand identity has a measurable impact on sales, operating through two channels: (a) scale — the number of games released, reflecting distribution reach and market power; and (b) prestige — the per-title sales premium associated with the brand name, independent of genre and platform.

 ---